uhppoted/uhppoted-breakout/README.md

 **IN DEVELOPMENT**

-Initial proof of concept.

-Designed to be relatively easy to hand solder and debug:
+Initial proof of concept, designed to be relatively easy to hand solder and debug:
 - All the components are on the front (top) of the PCB
-- It uses the ever-so-cute WaveShare RP2040-Zero module
+- It uses the ever-so-cute _WaveShare_ _RP2040-Zero_ module

 <img width="640" src="documentation/images/front.png">
 <img width="640" src="documentation/images/back.png">

-### Rev.1

-### Rev.2

-### Rev.3

 ## Notes